 Pro-tip: check instructions before cooking to make sure you have the necessary tools

-Fish is a large portion of the Mediterranean Diet, and since I do not feel confident cooking filets (nor do I like most fish), shrimp — aka the only seafood I like — is on the menu tonight.
+Fish is a large portion of the Mediterranean diet, and since I do not feel confident cooking filets (nor do I like most fish), shrimp — aka the only seafood I like — is on the menu tonight.

 Always read the recipe, my friends.
 Three cloves of minced garlic, one chopped onion and boiling orzo in, I realize I am missing a key tool (I even bought a lemon zester) for this recipe: a lid for my pan.
 The lid I have been meaning to order for months but never got around to.
 Go me.

 And this is where I lose it.
-OK, so it had already been a bad day and I might have been teetering on the edge anyways, but this cooking thing is stressful and why does nothing ever go right in the kitchen? *Sigh*
+OK, so it had already been a bad day and I might have been teetering on the edge anyway, but this cooking thing is stressful and why does nothing ever go right in the kitchen? *Sigh*

-After a few tears, a frantic call to my mother and a deep-breathing exercise in the middle of my kitchen (I really like to succeed), I decide to improvise!
+After a few tears, a frantic call to my mother and a deep-breathing exercise in the middle of my kitchen (I really like to succeed), I decided to improvise!
 I manage to get through the recipe with a baby lid, and oh my gosh is it good.
 The nuttiness of the orzo balances out the lemony shrimp for a filling and satisfying meal.
 And it was not even that hard.

 Night Four: Instant Pot Mediterranean Chicken